 The ankle joint is composed of two bones that glide and pivot on one another, the tibia and the talus.
 There is also a thick covering that surrounds the entire ankle joint, known as a joint capsule, that keeps joint fluid (synovial fluid) within the joint.
 The synovial fluid along with the smooth cartilage that lines the ends of each bone within the joint allows the ankle joint to move with very low friction.

 Some athletes develop bone spurs (osteophytes) on the front (anterior) edge of the bone of the ankle.
 How and why these spurs form is unclear.
 They are similar to bone spurs that form with arthritis, however ankle impingement is not always associated with advanced arthritis of the ankle.
 They may be due to repeated tugging of the joint capsule on the front lip of the tibia or from cumulative repetitive injury during athletics.
 Lastly, there is also evidence that this process is accelerated with repeated ankle sprains.
-In any case, the bone spurs pinch together when the ankle is flexed back (dorsiflexed) and joint capsule and synovium (the lining of joints) becomes pinched.
+In any case, the bone spurs pinch together when the ankle is flexed back (dorsiflexed) and joint capsule and synovium (the lining of joints) become pinched.
 This repetitive pinching of soft tissue is what is believed to be the source of pain in anterior ankle impingement.

 How do you diagnose Anterior Ankle Impingement?